NikhilSharma-NS/go_programing/concurrency/README.md

 8) Go runtime creates worker OS threads
 9) Goroutines runs in the context of OS thread
 10) Many goroutines executes in the context of single OS thread

+#### Closures

+- Goroutines execute within the same address space they are created in
+- They can directly modify variables in the enclosing lexical block.